pelicanbaytennisgroups/content/page/Groups.md

 * Group Objective: **More Competitive, Social**

 ## STUART MWF
+click link for full description of the group
 > **Men, 4.0**<br>
 Contact group coordinator to apply
 *Sunday afternoon, **what is the season**